antonfirsov/docs/2024/04-Apr/streamline-container-build-dotnet-8/streamline-container-build-dotnet-8.md

 The mechanism that `PublishContainer` uses is more straightforward than one might guess.
 Container images are compressed files, composed of [layers of compressed files](https://github.com/richlander/container-registry-api).
 The `PublishContainer` MSBuild Target builds the app, compresses it in the correct format (with metadata), downloads a base image (also a compressed file) from a registry, and then packages the layers together in (again) the correct compressed format.
 Much of this is accomplished with the (relatively new) [`TarFile` class](https://learn.microsoft.com/dotnet/api/system.formats.tar).
 In fact, all of this container functionality was implemented only after `TarFile` was added.

+> "What about up to date checks?"

+Many users build images with `docker build --pull`.
+That's a good idea to ensure that a new application image uses a fresh base image (for example with CVE fixes). `dotnet publish -t:PublishContainer` does the same thing by default.
+The image manifest for the specified tag (like `mcr.microsoft.com/dotnet/aspnet:8.0`) is always pulled.
+If the associated digest doesn't exist in the local cache, then the image is pulled.

+`dotnet publish` uses its own cache for images.
+If you build an application image, it will pull a base image to build on top of.
+This base image will not affect the images that are maintained by Docker Desktop, for example.
+The `dotnet publish` cache is maintained in temporary storage, at the location specified by `System.IO.Path.GetTempPath()` on a given machine.

 > "Where's the Dockerfile?"

 We sometimes get asked if users can see the `Dockerfile` we are using or if it can be modified.
 There is no `Dockerfile` that is used in this scenario. `docker build` and a `Dockerfile` assumes a Linux operating system, in particular to execute `RUN` commands (like to run `apt`, `curl` or `tar`).
 We don't have or support anything like that. `PublishContainer` is solely downloading base image layers and then copying one container layer onto another and packaging them up as an [OCI image](https://github.com/opencontainers/image-spec).